Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Law Enforcement

-Requires law enforcement to obtain a warrant before using drones in a place where an individual has a reasonable expectation of privacy.
+Requires law enforcement to obtain warrant before using drone in place where individual has reasonable expectation of privacy.

 View source